gauricb/mutate/README.md

 ## Features

 - **User Registration and Login:** Bytelingo allows users to create accounts and securely log in to access the translation features.

-# Bytelingo: Programming Language Translation Tool

-Bytelingo is a robust programming language translation tool powered by Large Language Models (LLMs).
-It offers a clean and minimalist design, providing a user-friendly experience for developers to translate code between different programming languages seamlessly.

-## Features

-- **User Registration and Login:** Bytelingo allows users to create accounts and securely log in to access the translation features.
 - **Translation Page:** Users can specify the input and output programming languages and provide code snippets for translation.
 The output code will also support syntax highlighting, just like a regular IDE!
 For example:

 ```python